Microck/nagrom/README.md

 > **user a:** google doesn't steal anyones data without their permission.
 > **you (replying to a):** @nagrom check this.

+**Context Mode:**
+Reply with `@nagrom context 5` to have the bot read the 5 messages preceding the replied message for context.

 #### 2. command
 good for settling bets in real time.
 > `/check statement: the us gdp grew by 2.5% in 2023`